SuYe99/S-CCD/README.md

 #### 3.1.6 COLD algorithm
 This package also provides C-based implementation for COLD algorithm.
 Please use /YOUR_SCCD_DIRECTORY/S-CCD/python/csvbased_example_COLD.py as example.To switch from S-CCD to COLD, just simply change the corresponding inputted parameter for 'py_sccd' function, i.e., 'method', from '2' to '1'.
-Note: one discrepancy between C-implemented and MATLAB-implment COLD is that the ordinal dates outputed by two packages are 366 day offset.
-The reason is that Matlab counts the first day as '01-01-0000', while C version counts the first day as '01-01-0001' which aligned with 'fromordinal' and 'toordinal' python function

 ### 3.2 Run S-CCD without python under desktop environment
 #### 3.2.1 Compile package: